-Musc Ravageur by Editions de Parfums Frédéric Malle
+Musc Ravageur (Eau de Parfum) by Editions de Parfums Frédéric Malle

-Musc Ravageur is a popular perfume by Editions de Parfums Frédéric Malle for women and men and was released in 2000.
+A popular perfume by Editions de Parfums Frédéric Malle for women and men, released in 2000.
 The scent is spicy-sweet.
 The longevity is above-average.
 It is being marketed by Estēe Lauder Companies.
-Pronunciation

 Main accords